-Meiji Shrine Weddings are perfect for your Japan travel Photos
+Meiji Shrine Weddings are perfect for Japan travel Photos

 When are the Meiji Shrine weddings?

-Before visiting the shrine to see one, look online for a Japanese Rokuyo calendar.
+Before you visit the shrine to see a wedding, look online for a Rokuyo calendar.
 They show the good or bad fortune days.
-Click here to see one.
+Tai-an (大安) is the luckiest one.
 The culture for it comes from ancient China.

-But having said that, many shrines offer discounts on unlucky days.
-That keeps business coming, so don’t be surprised to see people getting hitched on Butsumetsu, the worst of days.
+There are also days to be avoided.
+A few are even favorable before or after certain times.
+So, many shrines offer discounts on unlucky days.
+That keeps business coming in.
+Don’t be surprised to see people getting hitched on the worst day, Butsumetsu.
+That’s when Buddha died.

-There will be fewer of them during the hottest and coldest months for obvious reasons.
+There will be fewer weddings during the hottest and coldest months.
 Summer is a terrible time for these events as they are formal.
-No one likes to spend an afternoon in hot clothes, slowly getting drenched in sweat.
+No one likes to spend a hot afternoon drenched in sweat.
+A cold winter can be uncomfortable too.

 What is a Meiji Shrine wedding procession like?

 Visitors rush to find a good position to watch when the processions appear.
 Smartphones and cameras form a wall along the route.
-The click of shutters becomes very audible.
+Shutters audible incessantly.

 When photographing a marriage procession, getting lost in the moment is easy.
-It’s possible to forget where you are trying to get a good picture as the bridal couple pass.
-Avoid creeping forward, trying to get that perfect picture.
+It’s possible to forget where you are.
+Be careful of creeping forward, trying to get that perfect picture.

 Some people move too far and enter the procession path.
-It’s happened to me.
+Yes, I’ve done it.
 Luckily, staff in the courtyard announce the comings and goings of parades.
 They keep an eye on everything and will warn people who get too close.

 Recommended lenses for Meiji Shrine weddings

-Meiji Shrine weddings are great opportunities to see these traditional events up close.
+Meiji Shrine weddings are great opportunities to see traditional Japanese culture up close.
 The brides’ kimonos are beautiful.
 Some cost a fortune.
 If you’re lucky, some couples appear again with a photographer to take more casual photos around the shrine.
 That might give you another chance to get more snaps.

 External website about Meiji Shrine weddings